 In cryptography, the distinguisher is not a human: we're interested in whether things are indistinguishable to an adversary, which we defined earlier as a probabilistic polynomial time algorithm.
 If we have two objects (which could be ciphertexts or something else) for which no probabilistic polynomial time algorithm can tell the difference, then we say these objects are computationally indistinguishable.
-This turns out to be a very powerful notion, and is the cornerstone of modern cryptographic arguments as we'll see next.
+This turns out to be a very powerful notion, and is the cornerstone of modern cryptographic arguments.